kyjohnso/skysplat_blender/README.md

 - ✅ **Animated camera creation** from COLMAP cameras with smooth quaternion interpolation
 - ✅ **Blender 5.0 compatibility** (also works with Blender 4.0+)
 - ✅ **No file collisions** - independent path management per instance
-- ✅ **Parallel processing** - run multiple COLMAP and Brush sessions simultaneously
+- ✅ **Organized workflow** - manage multiple projects in one .blend file

 **Version 0.3.0**
 - ✅ Packaged Brush app binaries with the addon